scaffold-eth/create-eth/contributors/MIGRATION.md

 ## Migration Checklist

-- [ ] Run `yarn migrate-to-beta your-extension-path` to analyze differences
+- [ ] Run `yarn migrate-to-beta your-extension-base-path` to analyze differences
 - [ ] Review all reported issues and understand the changes needed
-- [ ] Run `yarn migrate-to-beta your-extension-path --fix` to auto-fix simple issues
+- [ ] Add new arguments shown by the script to your `.args.mjs` files
+- [ ] Remove or update arguments that were removed in beta
 - [ ] Manually migrate complex argument logic to new structure
-- [ ] Create any missing files using beta examples as templates
 - [ ] Remove any files that are no longer needed in beta
 - [ ] Test your extension thoroughly
 - [ ] Update your extension's documentation if needed